 - Rhein Haus: This biergarten has some solid German specialties, such as weinerschnitzel and bratwurst, and an extensive German beer selection to help you wash it all down.
 The atmosphere is super fun here and it’s a great spot to hang out for the evening – they have fireplaces and bocce ball.

-- Kedai Makan: Kedai Makan is a bit of a hole-in-the-wall but serves up amazing Malaysian street food.
+- Kedai Makan: A bit of a hole-in-the-wall but serves up amazing Malaysian street food.
 The nasi goreng (a Malaysian fried rice) is amazing here!

 - Taylor Shellfish: Oyster fan?
 Then you’re going to love this spot!
 Known as one of the best oyster purveyors in the Pacific Northwest, you’ll find an excellent selection of half-shell oysters here, along with other seafood dishes.